WinCapita: Conspiracy theories

 Even after Kailajärvi's disappearance, many club members still had faith in the club, forwarding reassuring emails to each other.
 In March 2009 the biggest Finnish newspaper Helsingin Sanomat published an article about the wild-running conspiracy theories surrounding WinCapita.
 Many former members still believed that the club had been legitimate and that the police and the Ministry of the Interior were concealing evidence.
 It was stressed in the report that the chief suspect Hannu Kailajärvi had reportedly already admitted in the questionings that the operation had been fraudulent.

 Criminal investigation

 In November, 2009, the investigation was ongoing, and the main suspect was held for trial in Finland.
 Another suspect, who is thought to have had a more minor role in the scheme, was also being held after being arrested at the airport when returning from Thailand.

 In late October, 2009 another suspect was arrested in the WinCapita case, this time by the Thai police.
 He is said to have had a central role in the scheme.
-Warrant for his arrest was declared in absentia, and an Interpol red notice was simultaneously issued.
+A warrant for his arrest was declared in absentia, and an Interpol red notice was simultaneously issued.